Illusivehacks/keylogger_telegrambot-controlled/README.md

 This script is intended for educational purposes only.
 Unauthorized use of keyloggers or monitoring tools is illegal and unethical.
 Always obtain proper consent before using this software.

 📞 Contact
-For inquiries or issues, feel free to reach out at: williamkitungo@gmail.com
+For inquiries or issues, feel free to reach out at: @Illusivehacks